How To Find Your Fitness Motivation

 It can be easy to get discouraged about exercising if you genuinely don’t enjoy it.
 When you’re busy, or you feel tired, you might feel more like sitting on the couch than gearing up for cardio at home.

 But what if it wasn’t difficult to find the motivation to work out, even if you're new to fitness or returning to working out after a break?
-Here are some tips from Sweat Trainers and community members on getting fit and enjoying the journey!
+Here are some beginner-friendly tips from Sweat trainers to help you get fit and enjoy the journey!